ARTICLE D. MOBILE FOOD VENDORS

 1. Fingerprint Based Background Checks: All applicants applying for a permit or license pursuant to this article and all employees of applicants who engage in the activity of a mobile food vendor, shall provide the city of Mesquite with a full set of fingerprints.
 Fingerprinting shall be completed at the Mesquite police department.
 Fingerprint data will be used to conduct state and national criminal records checks.
 Upon receipt of the fingerprint data, the city police agency is authorized to transmit the fingerprint data to the Nevada department of public safety to conduct state criminal records checks.
 The Nevada department of public safety is authorized to exchange this fingerprint data with the federal bureau of investigation to conduct national criminal records checks.
 The results of the state and national criminal checks will be disseminated to the city of Mesquite.
 The city of Mesquite shall also investigate the character, reputation and financial condition of all applicants.
 Upon completion of the investigation, the city of Mesquite shall render a fitness determination regarding persons being investigated.
 This provision is enacted pursuant to Nevada Revised Statutes 239B.010(1)(a) and public law 92-544.

-2. Payment Of Fee: Any person filing an application for a mobile food vendor license or an employee in the city, shall deposit with the city manager a nonrefundable investigation and fingerprinting fee of one hundred forty five dollars ($145.00) per applicant.
+2. Payment Of Fee: Any person filing an application for a mobile food vendor license or an employee in the city, shall deposit with the business license official a nonrefundable investigation and fingerprinting fee of one hundred forty five dollars ($145.00) per applicant.

 3. Forfeiture Or Return Of Fee: All investigation and fingerprinting fees shall be paid in full prior to investigation.
 In the event the applicant is denied a license after investigation, charges deposited or paid shall be forfeited.
 If the applicant withdraws his application prior to beginning any investigation, the investigation and fingerprinting fees shall be returned to the applicant.